sam-goodwin/eventual/README.md

 npx cdk deploy
 ```

-## Why Eventual?
+## What is Eventual?

-Traditional applications rely heavily on centralized databases and transactions to maintain data consistency, but the world is moving towards an increasingly decoupled network of global micro-services that do not share a database.
-Orchestrating changes across these services without corrupting data is a challenging problem requiring deep understanding of distributed systems which takes time away from business-critical work and often leads to failures and a poor experience for customers.

-Eventual simplifies the process of building, deploying, and maintaining distributed systems by providing a set of libraries and APIs that abstract away the complexities of distributed systems and enable developers to focus on the business logic of their services.
+Eventual is a code-first service and software development kit (SDK) that helps developers build and evolve distributed systems using modern infrastructure-as-code.
+Its composable service model is designed for building and evolving microservice architectures, simplifying the process of building, deploying, and maintaining these systems by providing a set of libraries and APIs that abstract away the complexities of distributed systems.

 We highly recommend checking out [Werner Vogel's 2022 AWS RE:Invent Keynote](https://www.youtube.com/watch?v=RfvL_423a-I&t=328s).

+With our plug-and-play foundation blocks, you can use as much or as little as needed to build your distributed system.
+These building blocks include:

 ### 🌐 Serverless REST APIs